sebdah/dynamodb-config-store/docs/usage.rst

         }
     }

-Load the DirectConfigStore
+Load the SimpleConfigStore
 """"""""""""""""""""""""""

-The ``DirectConfigStore`` is enabled by default, but you can explicitly load it like this:
+The ``SimpleConfigStore`` is enabled by default, but you can explicitly load it like this:
 ::

     from dynamodb_config_store